 Two or more other mediums accompany the Kul-Dhami.
 Once possessed, he will proceed to utter clairvoyant proclamations to the assembled members of the family.
 The members of the family may and often do ask questions to the possessing deities.

-A compound set of affiliation that integrates around symbolic and dimensional properties of the household.
-The management of domestic spaces of the family and the rituals and the accurate definition of the cumulative existence as members of a single patrilineage are crucial matters in the lineage mediums’ practice.
+A compound set of affiliations integrates the household’s symbolic and dimensional properties.
+The management of the family’s domestic spaces, rituals, and the accurate definition of the cumulative existence as members of a single patrilineage are crucial in the lineage mediums’ practice.
 By comparison, the shamans’ rituals are not caste or lineage-specific.
-The Chettri shamans and those from other ethnic groups and communities can perform a curing ritual for their own caste, ethnic group, or lineage as they are for someone from another society.
-The rituals of the Dhami-Jhakri serves to unite the various societies into an extensive network of characteristics and experience.
+The Chettri shamans and those from other ethnic groups and communities can perform a curing ritual for their caste, ethnic group, or lineage as they are for someone from another society.
+The rituals of the Dhami-Jhakri unite the various societies into an extensive network of characteristics and experiences.
 The sound of the Shaman’s beating drum echos across the valley through the night while reinforcing these connective communities.

 One of the defining aspects of the Shaman all over Nepal is the standard shamanistic devices used to obtain admittance to protective spirits and battle or restrain ghosts, spirits, and witches.
-The equipment consists fundamentally of a ‘dhyangro’ (drum), a unique attire, head-dress, belts of bells tied around the waist or worn across the shoulders; the latest equipment some shamans have included is bicycle chains.
+The equipment consists fundamentally of a ‘dhyangro’ (drum), a unique attire, head-dress, belts of bells tied around the waist or worn across the shoulders; some shamans have included the latest equipment in bicycle chains.